 And you have to work to gain every single order.
 They don’t just happen.
 Someone needs to make sure every product goes into e-Commerce product information management systems, so it can be “sold”.
 You need that information to populate the product page on the online store.

-And getting products on to these systems is the basically the e-Commerce equivalent shelf stacking.
+And getting products on to these systems is the e-Commerce equivalent of shelf stacking.
 It’s hard work, usually done by the low paid and rarely recognised.
-But without it there would be no online sales.
+But without it, there’d be no online sales.

 It’s a hard job because most e-Commerce product information management systems run on complex spreadsheets.
-Or annoyingly finicky software platforms which demand a Rainman level of attention to detail, and the patience of a saint to work through.
+Or annoyingly finicky software platforms which demand a Rainman level of attention to detail, and the patience of a saint to complete.